-Welfare Advocate
+Welfare Advocates

 A welfare advocate provides veteran and defence community members with information on, and assists with, access to health, housing and other community services and benefits.
-A welfare advocate officer must also obtain and maintain appropriate levels of training under the ATDP or have previous qualifications under TIP and be accredited by their ESO.
+A welfare advocate officer must also be obtaining and/or maintaining appropriate levels of training under the ATDP or have previous qualifications under TIP and be accredited by their ESO.

-ESOs requesting a BEST grant must provide workload statistics for paid and volunteer advocates for the previous calendar year.
+ESOs requesting a BEST grant must provide workload statistics for paid and volunteer advocates for the previous (2019) calendar year.
 These workload statistics provide the basis for calculating grant offers.